-Renee Manfredi hails from Hawai’i and has been a Special Olympics athlete for over 10 years, competing in basketball, softball, swimming, and soccer (football).
+Renee Manfredi hails from Hawai’i & has been a Special Olympics athlete for over 14 years, participating in soccer, basketball, swimming, & softball.
 She competed in the 2018 Special Olympics USA Games in soccer where her team won the gold!
 She was also chosen as the Female Athlete of the Year for 2018.
 Because her father served in the Navy, she has had the opportunity to live in 7 different places ranging from Hawai’i to Bahrain & has had the opportunity to experience the diversity of many cultures and attitudes of inclusion.
 Renee just recently moved to Texas where she is already involved with Special Olympics Texas.

 Renee is also an accomplished singer.
-She has performed during Special Olympics Hawai’i Opening Ceremony, sang the National Anthem for the University of Hawai’i basketball game, and won the Extraordinary Abilities Hawai’i Stars television talent show in 2007, & most recently, sang the National Anthem for the Boston Red Sox in 2019 at Fenway Park.
+She has performed during Special Olympics Hawai’i’s Opening Ceremonies, won the Extraordinary Abilities Hawai’i Stars television talent show in 2007, & most recently, sang the National Anthem for the Boston Red Sox in 2019 at Fenway Park.

 Renee is on the Autism spectrum & has learning disabilities but that is not what she hopes you see.
 Renee’s hope is to be seen for her abilities & not her disabilities.
 She believes that everyone has gifts & abilities to share, they just need the opportunity to show what those talents are.
 Renee says, “Special Olympics took me from the sidelines of life & put me on the playing field.
 They looked past my disability & saw I had abilities & for that I am forever grateful.”